ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 #### Modulating cwnd in ProbeRTT {#modulating-cwnd-in-probertt}

-If BBR decides it needs to enter the ProbeRTT state (see the "ProbeRTT" section below), its goal is to quickly reduce inflight and drain the bottleneck queue, thereby allowing measurement of BBR.min_rtt.
+If BBR decides it needs to enter the ProbeRTT state (see the "ProbeRTT" section below), its goal is to quickly reduce C.inflight and drain the bottleneck queue, thereby allowing measurement of BBR.min_rtt.
 To implement this mode, BBR bounds C.cwnd to BBR.MinPipeCwnd, the minimal value that allows pipelining (see the "Minimum cwnd for Pipelining" section, above):